Saturday, May 3, 2025

 For the SPX combining the hybrid ETF options plus SPX 2X ETF (outlook 2 to 4 mns) produces an indicator where, in this case, ETF options are a proxy for the SPY options.

-Bearish sentiment for SPX dropped below a weak Sell.
+Bearish sentiment for SPX retreated to a weak Buy.

 III.
 Options Open Interest